Know Your Rights

 - You were buying real estate, insurance, securities, or a motor vehicle.

-- You can't return the item in a condition similar to how it was when you got it.
+- You cannot return the item in a condition similar to how you received it.

 Remember, if you paid by credit card and are having difficulty getting your refund, you may also be able to dispute the charge with your credit card company under the Fair Credit Billing Act.